ralna/GALAHAD/doc/Julia/rst-dir/sils_functions.rst

 		  * 0. The values were recorded succesfully

-		  * :math:`\neq` 0.
+		  * $\neq$ 0.
 The Fortran STAT value of an allocate or deallocate statement that has failed.